Jul 21, 2025

 2h 30m

 Allow the sample to equilibrate to the desired temperature.
-We recommend colder temperature settings to ensure smoother handling of cryosections, as gelatin will be stickier than O.C.T. (in our experience, temperatures of around Temperature-24 °C works best).
+We recommend colder temperature settings to ensure smoother handling of cryosections, as gelatin will be stickier than O.C.T. (in our experience, temperatures of around -24 °C works best).

 Note